NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-common-sense.md

 <figure>
   <blockquote>
-    <p>There's money and there's credit.
+    <p>There’s money and there’s credit.
 The only thing that matters is spending and you can spend money and you can spend credit.
 And when credit goes down, you better put money into the system so you can have the same level of spending.
-That's what they did through the financial system and that thing worked.</p>
+That’s what they did through the financial system and that thing worked.</p>
   </blockquote>
   <figcaption>Ray Dalio, September 2017<sup><a id="ref88" href="#fn88">[88]</a></sup></figcaption>
 </figure>